Chemically inert

 In chemistry, the term chemically inert is used to describe a substance that is not chemically reactive.
-From a thermodynamic perspective, a substance is inert, or nonlabile, if it is thermodynamically unstable (positive standard Gibbs free energy of formation) yet decomposes at a slow, or negligible rate.
+From a thermodynamic perspective, a substance is inert, or nonlabile, if it is thermodynamically unstable (negative standard Gibbs free energy of formation) yet decomposes at a slow, or negligible rate.

 Most of the noble gases, which appear in the last column of the periodic table, are classified as inert (or unreactive).
 These elements are stable in their naturally occurring form (gaseous form) and they are called inert gases.

 Noble gas

-The noble gases (helium, neon, argon, krypton, xenon and radon) were previously known as 'inert gases' because of their perceived lack of participation in any chemical reactions.
-The reason for this is that their outermost electron shells (valence shells) are completely filled, so that they have little tendency to gain or lose electrons.
-They are said to acquire a noble gas configuration, or a full electron configuration.
+The noble gases (helium, neon, argon, krypton, xenon, radon, and—in some cases—oganesson) were previously known as inert gases because of their perceived lack of chemical reactivity.
+This belief was invariably given credence by these elements possessing a complete valence electron shell and thus are disinclined from altering their current electron configuration per the octet 'rule'.

-It is now known that most of these gases in fact do react to form chemical compounds, such as xenon tetrafluoride.
-Hence, they have been renamed to 'noble gases', as the only two of these we know truly to be inert are helium and neon.
+It has now been experimentally shown under specific conditions that all of these gases, except oganesson, can react to form chemical compounds, such as xenon tetrafluoride.
 However, a large amount of energy is required to drive such reactions, usually in the form of heat, pressure, or radiation, often assisted by catalysts.
-The resulting compounds often need to be kept in moisture-free conditions at low temperatures to prevent rapid decomposition back into their elements.